raymon-ai/raymon/docs/index.rst

    Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.

-Raymon helps you log, store, process and retrieve any info or data that you might need to verfiy your systems are healthy or to determine what is wrong.
+Raymon helps you log, store, process and retrieve any info or data that you might need to verify your systems are healthy or to determine what is wrong.
 It aims to be a full solution for all monitoring and troubleshooting tailored for ML-powered systems.

 ..................